JackHeeley/App3Dev/ExtendedUniversalCppSupport/ReadMe.txt

 StdAfx.h, targtver.h modified to target windows 7 and higher

+cd_rom_device.hpp, cd_rom_device.cpp
+    These files represent a CDROM device with enough functionality to acquire (read) raw content, and perform some basic ioctls.

 device.hpp, device.cpp
     These files wrap the windows kernel mode device API with enough functionality to perform read, write and i/o control operations